AnemoCider/VulkanTutorial/Notes/Basic.md

 Adding a texture to our application will involve the following steps:

 - Create an image object backed by device memory
-- Fill it with pixels from an image file
+- Fill it with pixels from an image file - the actual texture
 - Create an image sampler
 - Add a combined image sampler descriptor to sample colors from the texture